awslabs/eksdemo/docs/install-karpenter.md

 In this section we walk through the process of installing the Karpenter Autoscaler.
 The command for performing the installation is: `eksdemo install autoscaling-karpenter -c <cluster-name>`

-Let’s expore the command and it’s options by using the -h help shorthand flag.
+Let’s explore the command and its options by using the -h help shorthand flag.

 ```
 » eksdemo install autoscaling-karpenter -h